Apostrophe-Corp/Reach-DAO-Workshop/WORKSHOP.md

 - **ID**: A proposal would need a means of quick identification in a pool of other proposals.
 - **Title**: A proposal must have a definite name.
 This will be referred to as its title.
-- **Link**: Surely all the information regarding the proposal cannot just be stored in our contract as bytes, no, we would run out of storage supported for a contract.
+- **Link**: Surely all the information regarding the proposal cannot just be stored in our contract as bytes, no, we would exceeded amount of bytes to publish to consensus.
 Therefore, we would have a link to an external source where a more detailed explanation would be found.
 - **Description**: Okay we can't store overly large amounts of bytes in our contract, but we can have a brief one or two sentence description of the proposal.
 - **Owner**: Books have authors and every invention has an inventor, nothings comes by chance, the same applies to proposals.
 - **Deadline**: This is a predefined period set by the origin Deployer for all proposals to handle interaction.